radareorg/radare2-book/tools/rasm2/intro.md

 # Rasm2

 `rasm2` is an inline assembler/disassembler.
 Initially, `rasm` tool was designed to be used for binary patching.
-It is main function is get bytes corresponding to given machine instruction opcode.
+Its main function is to get bytes corresponding to given machine instruction opcode.

 ```
 $ rasm2 -h